 Awuzie would have been an instant upgrade at Ross Cockrell’s right cornerback spot.
-Green Bay and Dallas both had the same draft needs.
-Dallas had taken an Edge player in the 1st but needed a CB and that Green Bay still needed a safety, meaning a safety would likely not be available either.
+I would have done this bearing in mind that Green Bay and Dallas both had the same draft needs as the Steelers and chose immediately before them.
+Dallas had taken an Edge player in the 1st but needed a CB and Green Bay still needed a safety, meaning a safety would likely not be available either.

 I should point out that my selection assumes that Seattle would accept my offer.
 I am fairly certain that Kansas City would not have.
 They were targeting Kpassagnon and were thrilled that Oakland had not taken him.
 For all we know the Steelers tried to move up and could not.
 When they found themselves at 62 with the best available CB being Moreau and the best available safety being John Johnson, they went with the best value on their board in a talented and very young (there’s that theme again) wide receiver.